 When you use a do-it-yourself logo service like Logomaker, you won’t get these.
 But the truth is, very few small businesses need them.
 They can be very expensive.
 In fact, when you read a news report about a company paying $40,000 for a business logo, the truth is the logo is just a small part of what they buy—most of the money goes to develop brand standards, guidelines for use, and stuff like environmental graphics.
 If you need these kinds of resources, a DIY logo is wrong for you.

 Most big business owners develop these kinds of resources long after the business begins to grow and succeed (and they have the money to pay for it).
 For everyone else, it makes a lot of sense to see what you can do on your own first.

 3. Is your business design- or arts-focused?

 For most businesses, these professions are a very small part of the total customer base.
-If that’s the case with your customers, a do-it-yourself logo is a great option.
+If that’s the case with your customers, a DIY logo is a great option.

 4. Have you tried designing a do-it-yourself logo?

 Warning: Shameless plug ahead.
 If you haven’t tried our do-it-yourself logo tool before, why not give it a go before you make up your mind?
-The logo design tool at Logomaker is free to try (you can even save up to six different logo designs and download .jpgs of the logos you create).
-With a little searching around, you’ll find dozens of unique icons and you can play with nearly 50 fonts and thousands of colors to create a logo design that is just right for your company.
+The logo design tool at Logomaker is free to try (you can even save an unlimited number of logo designs).
+With a little searching around, you’ll find dozens of unique icons and you can play with hundreds of fonts and thousands of colors to create a logo design that is just right for your company.
 If you like what you create, buying the files is easy (and very inexpensive for just $49).
 And if you don’t like them, just delete the file and start again.
 It’s totally free.
 With a little practice, just about anyone can create a great new do-it-yourself logo with Logomaker.